 Motorcycles at rest below one of the many portraits of iconic revolutionary Che Guevara.
 Photograph by Justin Brown.

-Bright colors gleam on an arcaded street.
+Bright colors gleam on an arcaded street in Havana.
 Photograph by Justin Brown.

 Havana's baroque Catedral San Cristóbal de la Habana was the resting place of Christopher Columbus for just over a century.
 Photograph by Justin Brown.